-Google chrome is one of the most popular web browser having 3.2 billion users approximately.
-When resorting to Google chrome for whatever small doubt we have, that is because of its easy to use interface.
-And it is highly user-friendly and feasible without much hassle.
-From Corporate employees to school going students, everyone relies on Google for solutions of their queries.
+Google Chrome is one of the most popular web browsers having 3.2 billion users approximately.
+When resorting to Google Chrome for whatever small doubt we have.
+That is because of its easy to use interface.
+And it is highly user-friendly and workable without much hassle.
+From Corporate employees to school going students.
+Everyone relies on Google for solutions to their queries.

 The browser we use is not just a basic navigator for our web page.
 They are basically our second desktop.
-However, when a search engine becomes such a common part of your life.
-You would definitely want to know or create google chrome shortcuts.
+But, when a search engine becomes such a common part of your life.
+You would definitely want to know or create Google Chrome shortcuts.
 So that you do not have to click on the same regular button every day.
-And according to Statcounter Global Stats 63.8% of users are using chrome.
+And according to Statcounter Global Stats 63.8% of users are using Chrome.

 Benefits of using Google Chrome Shortcuts